Children's home: Advantages of children's homes

-Some residential child care communities have identified the need of sibling placements and made room for sibling groups.
-As these communities have more room available than a foster family does and employ well-trained staff as well as offer more opportunities for adapting to the needs of each individual child, these facilities have the chance to keep siblings together.
+As children's homes have more room available than a foster family does and employ well-trained staff as well as offer more opportunities for adapting to the needs of each individual child, these facilities have the chance to keep siblings together.

 Many children have difficulties with adapting to their foster or adoptive families, which is due to their experiences (multiple movements, abuse, neglect, etc.), but their behavioral issues are not severe enough to necessarily put them into restrictive placements, labeling them for the rest of their life.

-Residential child care communities are not restrictive placements in any way.
+Children's homes are not restrictive placements in any way.
 Staff members do not expect immediate love as some adoptive parents do and are trained to identify, accept and deal with difficult behavior.
 This makes coping with the new environment easier for many children that are not used to a “normal” family life.

-Residential child care communities often have a big network of donors and supporters as well as the possibility to build up a variety of facilities and opportunities, as there is not one single family, but several “families” and staff members cooperating to achieve their goal.
+Children's homes often have a big network of donors and supporters as well as the possibility to build up a variety of facilities and opportunities, as there is not one single family, but several “families” and staff members cooperating to achieve their goal.
 This can provide the children in their care with unique opportunities, such as a work program (including learning how to apply), special events and leisure activities sponsored and/or provided by supporters, scholarships, mentoring programs and many other opportunities.
 This ensures that “lives are turned around”, increasing the probability of these foster children to succeed and teach their own children how to succeed in life.

 Criticism

-There is a number of negative voices regarding residential child care, as well.

-One part of this debate is due to negative examples of residential child care programs.
-Throughout the past decades, several cases of abuse within residential child care have been detected all over the world, putting this type of care into a bad light.
-Horror stories of abuse and neglect have been published, as well as articles describing “lock-away” facilities, “staff that cannot control the children”, runaways and regular police visits.
+In the past decades, several cases of abuse within residential child care have occurred all over the world, putting this type of care into a bad light.
+There have been reports of abuse and neglect, “lock-away” facilities, staff that cannot control children, runaways, and regular police visits.
 Additionally, residential child care is often confused with treatment facilities, making the term look very restrictive, like every child is mentally ill and locked away.

-The other part of the debate is more financially motivated, as residential child care facilities are more costly than foster care, adoption, wrap-around services and kinship care.
-Studies show that the foster system can cause and enforce mental issues, as every additional movement a child has to go through increases the probability of these.
-Thereby, the financial burden grows too, as medical dispenses increase.
-The vast majority of organizations providing residential child care services are nonprofit-organizations and therefore donor-funded, meaning that the state does not invest a lot of money in that kind of care.
+As children's homes are more costly than foster care, adoption, wrap-around services and kinship care, there have been pushes to decrease their use.
+Studies show that the United States foster system can cause and enforce mental issues, as every additional relocation a child has to go through increases the probability of these.
+This increases financial burden due to medical costs.
+The vast majority of organizations providing residential child care services are non-profit.